* Coaster Enthusiasts of Canada *

 (Image: Tram Car)

 Trolley and ferry companies also got into the act.
 Worker off-days generated little business for public transportation.
-They saw the potential of amusement areas to generate income, provided they were located at the end of one of their lines, or in the case of ferry companies, on an island, peninsula, or other location most easily reached over water via one of their boats.
-They reasoned correctly that if Canadians had some place to go on their time off, they would make use of a trolley, railroad, or ferry to get there & home again.
+The latter saw the potential of amusement areas to generate income, provided they were located at the end of one of their lines, or in the case of ferry companies, on an island, peninsula, or other location most easily reached over water via one of their boats.
+They reasoned correctly that if Canadians had some place to go during their time off, they might use a trolley, railroad, or ferry to get there & home again.
 (This was of course, before the large scale ownership of automobiles by individuals.)

 Eventually, because the majority of Canada had Sunday as its off-day, the demand for amusement areas to be open then exceeded the power of religious groups to keep them closed.
 Thus, the transportation companies, which already had some business to picnic grounds on Sundays, garnered even more from those travelling to amusement parks on that day.
-By the mid to late 1950s or so, few parks were hindered from being open on Sundays, although many forbade the sale of alcohol on that day until the 1970s.
+By the mid to late 1950s or so, few parks were hindered from being open on Sundays, although many groups were powerful enough to prevent the sale of alcohol on that day until the 1970s.
+As well, when the five-day work week became standard, Saturday became a most popular day at the park.

 Hanlan's Point Boat Dock and